Workforce Planning: The Ultimate Guide

 You might be upscaling and need to increase your number of employees.
 If diversification is on the agenda you might need to source a new skill set in your workforce.
 It’s also worth considering the possibility of short-term, unforeseen changes.
 Resignations caused by outside factors can never be ruled out.

 What’s your overall business plan?
 This is important to know so that all the departments of your company can move in the same direction.
-Clarity is your best ally in implementing a plan that’s in sync with your business plan.
+Clarity is your best ally when implementing a plan that syncs with your business plan.
 Your recruitment and training should adapt to meet the expected demands of your business.
-Remember, if you plan for failure, you could be defeated by success.
+Remember, if you plan for failure, success could defeat you.

 3. Identify the gaps

 Analyse what you have learned from steps one and two.
-What’s the difference between the talent and skills you have now, and your best prediction for what you’ll need in the future?
-It’s unlikely that you’ll get it exactly right so if possible, quantify this difference.
-Use data to forecast how much workforce changes will cost and exactly how many people you need to hire or fire.
+What’s the difference between the talent and skills you have now and your best prediction for what you’ll need in the future?
+It’s unlikely that you’ll get it exactly right, so if possible, quantify this difference.
+Use data to forecast how much workforce changes will cost and how many people you need to hire or fire.

 The gaps could be anything from small to very large.
-For example, for a successful rebrand, you may have an absence of marketing talent that requires you to make external hires.
-If you’re diversifying your product range; there might be a need for a whole team with new skills.
+For example, for a successful rebrand, you may lack marketing talent that requires you to make external hires.
+If you’re diversifying your product range, there might be a need for a whole team with new skills.
 Even if you’re not planning on radically changing your business model in the foreseeable future, it’s very unlikely that your market or competition will remain stationary.
 Factor this in as well!

 4. Find the solution